Bio-Prime/documentation/docs/SpecificationsOfBioPrime.md

 ### Users access

-A new user is created by the Administrator, who also provides the username (or we use an already existing email) and the password.
-He also sets the user's role and his level of access.
+A new user is created by the Administrator, who also provides the username (or new users log in with an already existing email) and password.
+He also sets the user's role and their level of access.
 As written before, different users will have different roles in the repository, which controls their information access.
 The roles are:

 * Guest / General user
 * Student